Updated January 20, 2020.

 If you’re considering purchasing life insurance from a new company, you need to find out why buying a policy from them is a financially wise choice because it has had less time to demonstrate its longevity and commitment to policyholders.

 Does the insurer have insurance on all of its life insurance policies?
 How would your policy be affected if the company folded or closed?
-If the company does not have good answers to these questions, take your business elsewhere.
+If the insurance company does not have good answers to these questions, take your business elsewhere.
 Someone else can be their guinea pig.

 Doing some digging on other sites and checking news sources will help you uncover any lawsuits.
-Understanding the issues in the lawsuits will help you know what to look out for when working with a specific company.
+Understanding the issues in the lawsuits will help you know what to look out for when working with a specific insurance provider.
 Some lawsuits are more significant than others, so use good judgement as you evaluate the company.

 If you’re working with a life insurance agent or agency, you can still look into the history of the companies you’re considering.
 To get a better sense of how trustworthy the agent or agency is, you can look at customer reviews or gauge trustworthiness based on agency structure and your impression of your agent.